eeroolli/research-tools/README.md

 A comprehensive system for processing academic papers and books with ISBN extraction, metadata lookup, and Zotero integration.

+## Work in Progress
+There is a file IMPLEMENTATION_PLAN.md that describes the current status.
+Some parts of this project are completed and work well, others are still on the planning stage.

 ## Overview

 Research-Tools is organized into three main modules: